-Most people head to Kuta or Seminyak in the south west of Bali.
-For me, Kuta is a bit too hectic, it’s a bustling town with loads of bars and very noisy, however I can’t deny that I’ve had some fun nights out there.
+Most people choose Kuta or Seminyak in the south west of Bali.
+For me, Kuta is a bit too hectic, it’s a bustling town with loads of bars and very noisy, however, I can’t deny that I’ve had some fun nights out there.
 Seminyak is more upmarket and relaxed.
 There are some lovely hotels and bars, including Potato Head and the Seminyak Resort.

-On the south east of Bali is Sanur, which is a great little town with lots of good restaurants.
-If you’re after big resorts, visit Nusa Dua, or if you want to get away from it all, you can head to the north of the island, where there a fewer, smaller hotels and less tourists.
+On the south-east of Bali is Sanur, which is a great little town with lots of good restaurants.
+If you’re after big resorts, visit Nusa Dua, or if you want to get away from it all, you can head to the north of the island, where there a fewer, smaller hotels and fewer tourists.

 Alternatively, you can head to an island.
 Nusa Lembongan is easily accessible and takes around an hour to reach by boat, so you can go for a day trip, or stay for a few nights.
 When booking a boat, make sure you ask where they are dropping on you on the island, as many of the cheaper boats head to the east of the island (when you ideally want to head to the west for the nicer beaches).
-There aren’t many transport options on the island, so if you’re in the wrong area it can be a little challenging to get to your destination.
+There aren’t many transport options once on Nusa Lembongan, so if you’re in the wrong area it can be a little challenging to get to your destination.
 However, there are some great beaches there, including the lovely Mushroom beach.

 Just off the coast of Lombok are the Gili islands, – Gili Trawangan (or Gili T), Gili Air and Gili Meno.
 I would definitely recommend spending some time here.

 These tiny paradise islands are all free from cars, with white sand beaches, and each has their own appeal.
 Gili T is the busiest of the three, and the most popular island to visit, with lots of bars and hotels (although it’s still very low key – no high rises).
 Gili Air is quieter and more relaxed, and Gili Meno is the smallest and most underdeveloped of the three islands, a real desert island experience.